Nick Pratto Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the ninth-ranked team ERA among all MLB pitching staffs (3.99).
+- The Yankees have the ninth-ranked team ERA among all league pitching staffs (3.98).

-- Yankees pitchers combine to give up 191 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Schmidt tries for his 10th win when he gets the start for the Yankees, his 32nd of the season.
-He is 9-9 with a 4.65 ERA and 146 strikeouts in 155 2/3 innings pitched.
+- King gets the start for the Yankees, his ninth of the season.
+He is 4-7 with a 2.50 ERA and 126 strikeouts in 100 2/3 innings pitched.

-- In his most recent time out on Monday against the Arizona Diamondbacks, the righty went four innings, allowing two earned runs while surrendering three hits.

-- In 32 games this season, the 27-year-old has a 4.65 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .264 to his opponents.
+- The right-hander last appeared on Tuesday against the Toronto Blue Jays, when he went six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.